This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 It is true that, with the evolution of EU case law, it is hard for a dominant firm to implement a feasible discount policy that can stand effectively in the market and, at the same time, be in full compliance with competition rules.
 It is generally accepted that rebates connected with, for example, target sales are only exceptionally admissible once they are cost-related and justified.
 The rationale is common as per the EU approach (ie, preventing dominant firms from any practices that end up binding the customers and excluding potential competitors).

-As for predatory pricing, proper assessment of such a conduct presupposes careful cost analysis.
-As a general rule, the critical threshold is the average variable cost, since sales below such cost are deemed abusive.
+As for predatory pricing, proper assessment of this type of conduct presupposes careful cost analysis.
+As a general rule, the critical threshold is the average variable cost, since sales below such a cost are deemed abusive.
 Other than that, each case needs to be examined on an ad hoc basis, in the framework of the exact competition conditions of each market.

 A critical element for defending an alleged abuse of dominance is its objective justification, interrelated with a commercial rationale.
 Also, potentially overriding interests (more efficient service for the customer) may counterbalance prima facie abusive behaviour.
 Proportionality is crucial in any case for the overall assessment of a certain conduct.